johnmccuk/johnmccuk/README.md

 I'm a cloud focused developer with experience in a variety of wide ranging technologies.

-Currently trying to go deeper with:
+Currently improving my knowledge of:

 - AWS
 - Terraform